martinrist/typescript-knowledgebase/wiki/Functions.md

 ### Overview

-- A _function_ is ablock of code that is defined once but may be _invoked_ any number of times:
+- A _function_ is a block of code that is defined once but may be _invoked_ any number of times:
     - Function definitions define _parameters_ that work as local variables in the function body.